 - Second bridge interface

-- Monitoring point r40 or higher support a second capture interface so you can monitor multiple points in your network.
-You can also give each interface a meaningful name so that there’s no confusion when starting and stopping monitoring.
+- Model r40 or higher monitoring points support a second capture interface so you can monitor multiple points in your network.
+You can also give each interface a meaningful name that will be used for display purposes.